 - Imagine that a hiring manager brings up your hobby during an interview; whoa!
 Game changer?
 If you listed ice hockey on your resume, be prepared to demonstrate how that interest relates to your career aspirations as a bottle service waitress!
 Relevance is the key to successfully using hobbies and interests on your resume.

-- Another helpful tip for your resume-building journey is incorporating numbers throughout your work experience and projects.
+- When using an AI resume builder, integrate numbers throughout your work experience and projects.

 - We recommend sprinkling in numbers and stats to prompt employers to read your resume more thoroughly and provide hard evidence highlighting your successes.